Home > Moving > City Guides > Most Affordable Places to Live in New Jersey

 • Unemployment Rate: 6.3%

-About 30 minutes south of Newark, you’ll find yourself in the city of Rahway.
+About 14 miles south of Newark, you’ll find the City of Rahway.
 Not only are there budget-friendly houses and apartments here, but Rahway also has a bustling arts and culture scene, plenty of unique dining experiences, and charming local shops to check out.
-If you’re looking to get involved in the community and meet new people, the city hosts several community events throughout the year.
-Rahway is also part of the New York metropolitan area, so traveling to Manhattan is easy and will only take you about 45 minutes.
+If you’re looking to get involved in the community and meet new people, the city hosts several events throughout the year.
+Since Rahway is also part of the New York metropolitan area, traveling to Manhattan is easy as the city is only about 30 miles away.

 Things to Do in Rahway

-Go fishing, biking, and enjoy scenic views of the water at Milton Lake Park.
-Walk your four-legged friend or have a picnic at Rahway River Park.
-Learn more about early American history at The Merchants and Drovers Tavern Museum.
-Watch a classic film or catch a live music performance at Union County Performing Arts Center.
-Drink iced lattes and snack on fresh-baked pastries at The Coffee Box.
-Get a taste of Cuban food at CubaNu Restaurant and Lounge, where you can try Mofongo, Pollo ala Plancha, or Bacalaitos.
-Find brews like Tastes Like Summer Watermelon Wheat or Hop Dyed IPA at Wet Ticket Brewing.
-Or indulge your sweet tooth with the Dirty Blondie or Matcha Love rolled ice creams from Melao Cafe and Creamery.
+Go fishing or biking while taking in scenic lakefront views at Milton Lake Park.
+Walk your four-legged friend, have a picnic, or explore the athletic fields at Rahway River Park.
+Tour an 1820s-style New Jersey bar and taproom while learning more about early American history at The Merchants and Drovers Tavern Museum.
+Watch a classic film or musical, or catch a live music performance at Union County Performing Arts Center.
+Snack on fresh-baked pastries like Mocha Coffee Cupcakes and Wild Berry Scones while sipping on an iced latte at The Coffee Box.
+Get a taste of Cuban food at CubaNu Restaurant & Lounge, where you can try Mofongo, Pollo ala Plancha, or Bacalaitos.
+Find brews like Tastes Like Summer Watermelon Wheat or Trolley Hepper at Wet Ticket Brewing.
+Or indulge your sweet tooth with the Dirty Blondie or Matcha Love Rahway rolled ice creams from Melao Cafe & Creamery.

 Toms River